stubbscroll/FACTOR/readme.txt

 multiple polynomials, self-initialization and better linear algebra (block lanczos or block wiedemann). number field sieve will probably not be added here, check https://github.com/stubbscroll/nfs instead.

+usage: run program and enter number(s) to factorize to stdin